weiwang16/demo_lab/readme.md

-Hello
+Hello,

-In the assignment, we use this demo assignment for submission testing and autograding testing.
+We use this demo assignment for submission testing and autograding testing.

 1. You will have your own assignment repo automatically created by Github.
 Commit/push to this repo is equvalent to submission.